 Memories of a meeting are molded as soon as when the sentiment peaks and by how things come close regardless of how many bumps strike on the way.
 Before the assembly concludes, ensure you have discussed all areas of the elephant which everyone understands the problem accessible.
 Make an idea together for the way such situation will be tackled in the years ahead.
 When people leave sense comfortable about the dialogue because lingering questions were dealt with and other steps are obvious, the elephant is unlikely to keep as entertainment.
 Even if the conversation of the elephant in the area was a rocky one, ensuring closure is a sure-fire way to provide everyone self-confidence that brighter times lie ahead.

 Clearing the uncomfortable but necessary topic releases tension within the work environment.
 By clarifying each individuals opinions & thoughts will bring a team a step closer to achieving internal cohesion.
 The ‘elephant in the room’ is only one of the many communication exercises that can be used within a team strengthen bonds, reduce stress and raise engagement levels.
 In the end, these skills & exercises are the drivers of cultivating a trust-driven company culture.

 Supporting a transparent culture through creating an open space for every individual’s voice to be heard and ideas discussed and expanded, opportunities for innovation rise whilst the limitations of bureaucracy and fear cease to exist.

-When trust is installed and strengthened within an organisation, individuals support one another towards the growth of the entire organisation as each has a clear and transparent understanding of the direction and vision of the company.
+When trust is installed in an organization, individuals support one another towards the growth of the entire organization as each has a clear and transparent understanding of the direction and vision of the company.